sulu/sulu-docs/bundles/page/content-repository.rst

 The list endpoint also accepts a `parent` parameter.
 If this parameter is set the given page will be used to query for children else the webspace root is default.

-The single endpoint also accepts a `tree` flag.
-If it is true all parents and siblings are returned else only the requested page will be returned.

 Service
 .......